tableflip/footballbot-workshop/problems/bluefoot-toothball/problem.md

 ## Connecting to the device

-To connect over bluetooth to your device you need to change the port passed to the footballbot constructor:
+To connect over bluetooth to your device you need to change the port passed to the footballbot constructor.

+The name of your device will vary from computer to computer.
+To find it, examine tty devices under `/dev`:

+> cd /dev
+> ls -l tty.*
+> crw-rw-rw- ... tty.Bluetooth-Incoming-Port
+> crw-rw-rw- ... tty.Bluetooth-Modem
-> /dev/tty.HC-06-DevB
+> crw-rw-rw- ... tty.HC-06-DevB

+In the example above, `tty.HC-06-DevB` is the Arduino's bluetooth card, so we would use `/dev/tty.HC-06-DevB` as the device name.

 ## Components